Next Generation Advanced Transceiver Technologies for 6G and Beyond: Other Technologies

 \subsection{Circuit Theory Based Transceiver Design}

-To achieve demanding performance requirements in future wireless systems, new cross-disciplinary techniques are needed that better account for the effects of real hardware on communication systesm.
-For example, circuit and EM theory can be used to establish the fundamental relationship between the digital signals processed the computing hardware of a communication system, and the corresponding EM fields produced by the system's antennas \cite{bjornson2024towards}.
-Compared with traditional channel modeling, an end-to-end channel model based on circuit theory takes into consideration fundamental physics such as conservation of energy and the superposition principle, hence providing more accurate physical characteristics.
+{ To achieve demanding performance requirements in future wireless systems, new cross-disciplinary techniques are needed that better account for the effects of real hardware on communication systems.
+For example, circuit and EM theory can be used to establish the fundamental relationship between the digital signals processed by the computing hardware of a communication system, and the corresponding EM fields produced by the system's antennas \cite{abrardo2023design,bjornson2024towards}.
+Compared with traditional simplified models, an end-to-end channel model based on circuit theory that takes into consideration fundamental physical laws such as conservation of energy and the superposition principle will provide more accurate predictions of performance.

 For example, in circuit theory, an antenna can be modeled as a wave transformer that converts guided waves at its terminal ports into EM fields.
 As such, a multi-antenna communication system can be modeled as a multi-port network: